leontoddjohnson/i590/data/marketing/README.md

 ## Description

-This marketing dataset simulates a short advertising campaign for a theoretical company testing out some advertisement.
-It contains advertising budget spent, clicks, impressions, transactions, whether or not a display campaign was running, as well as revenue, click-through-rate, and conversion rate over a 40 day period.
+This marketing dataset simulates a short advertising campaign for a theoretical company testing out two variations of advertisement: one with an interactive "display", and one without the interactive "display".
+It contains advertising budget spent, clicks, impressions, transactions, whether or not the interactive display campaign was running, as well as revenue, click-through-rate, and conversion rate over a 40 day period.

 ### Usage